Skip to content

 Velvet grass (Holcus lanatus) is a soft, fuzzy perennial grass commonly found in meadows, pastures, and roadsides.
 It spreads easily and produces large amounts of airborne pollen, making it a common allergen for individuals sensitive to grass pollens.

-🤔 Why Do I Have an Intolerance to Velvet Grass?
+🤔 Why Do I Have a Sensitivity to Velvet Grass?

 Reactions to velvet grass are typically due to pollen allergies, respiratory irritation, or skin contact.